sriharivishnu/Nova/README.md

 Welcome to Nova! :)
 ```
 ## Getting Started (Release)
+For a detailed description of the usage of Nova, please visit the [Nova Wiki](https://github.com/sriharivishnu/Nova/wiki)
 ### Linux/MacOS
 1. Download the [latest release](https://github.com/sriharivishnu/Nova/releases) from Github releases
 2. Untar with `tar -xf nova-<latest-version>.tar.gz`